Metro Station (band): Savior (2015–2020)

 In the spring of 2015, the group embarked on a headlining US tour with support from SayWeCanFly and 7 Minutes in Heaven.
 On June 9, 2015, the group released the lead single from their second studio album, "Getting Over You" which featured Ronnie Radke.
 On June 30, 2015, the band released their second studio album, Savior, which featured 18 tracks.
 The band performed at the 2015 Vans Warped Tour.
 The group toured with Falling in Reverse, Atilla, and Assuming We Survive from October 2015 to December 2015 on the Supervillians tour.
 Metro Station toured with Never Shout Never, Jule Vera, and Waterparks from January 2016 to February 2016.

 Metro Station had announced that the band was working on recording an acoustic album.
 In October and November 2016, the band headlined the Savior tour with support from Palaye Royale and the Strive.
 In 2017, the headlined their 10-Year Anniversary tour in celebrate the 10-year release of their debut studio album.
 They released their Bury Me My Love EP on September 8, 2017.
 Following the tour, the band announced they were breaking up.
 They reunited once again in 2019 and began working on new music in Los Angeles, California.
 Cyrus confirmed that an album would be released in 2020.
 In April 2020, the group released a new single "I Hate Society".

 Following the release of the single, Musso has started a new musical project under the name Social Order along with former drummer Anthony Improgo, while Cyrus returned as a solo artist releasing his debut EP, Killing the Pain in 2021.

 Musical style

-Their music has been described as pop rock, synth-pop pop punk and emo pop.
+Their music has been described as pop rock, synth-pop pop punk, emo pop and scene music.
+Kerrang! stated that the band was power pop, and also categorized them as a "MySpace band".
 Their self-titled debut album has been described as electropop and scene pop, with elements of 80's pop, emo pop, new wave and pop punk.
 Music critics compared the album to Panic! at the Disco for its songwriting and catchiness.
 The singles "Shake It" and "Seventeen Forever" were often described as neon pop-punk.

+The band's influences include the Postal Service, Depeche Mode, New Order and OMD.